Connecting People to Nature through Education

 Learning Outside the Classroom

 Amidst the natural beauty of the scenic bluff country near Lanesboro, Minnesota, Eagle Bluff is located on over 250 acres of restored prairie and mixed hardwood forest and surrounded by hundreds of acres of state forest land.
-Our region is rich in natural resources and cultural history, unique in its limestone karst geology and enchanting beauty.
+Our campus is located in the Driftless region, which is rich in natural resources and cultural history, unique in its limestone karst geology and enchanting beauty.

 Our campus overlooks the Root River Valley and boasts an abundance of unique plant and wildlife, including gray fox, river otter, soft-shelled turtle, timber rattlesnake, tufted titmouse, bald eagle, pleistocene snail, luna moth, wild turkey, American woodcock, cream wild indigo, wild parsnip, and more!